30 Fun Things to do in NYC with Kids | Best New York Kids Activities

 Visiting the New York Botanical Garden is a great activity to combine with the Bronx Zoo as it is located right next door.

-The garden’s Children’s Adventure Garden is tailored specifically for young explorers, offering hands-on activities, interactive exhibits, and seasonal programs that make learning about nature an exciting adventure.
+The Children’s Adventure Garden is tailored specifically for young explorers, offering hands-on activities, interactive exhibits, and seasonal programs that make learning about nature an exciting adventure.

 Be sure to look at the special section for families on their website as well as their upcoming events.
 Their holiday train exhibit in Nov.-Dec., for example, is an extremely treasured event for kids.